 Mustard algae, yellow algae, that yellow stuff in the corner of my pool.
-No matter What you call it, its ugly and definitely something you don’t want on display in your pool.
-So how did it get there and how do I fix it?
+No matter what you call it, it’s ugly and something you don’t want on display in your pool.
+So how did it get there and how do you fix it?

 What is Yellow Algae

-Well all algae may not be created equal but in general Algae is a living organism that utilizes photosynthesis to grow, thats why we see it so prevalent on sunny days in shady areas of our pool.
-It takes in Carbon dioxide and releases oxygen as a bi product.
+Well, all algae may not be created equal but, in general, algae are living organism that utilizes photosynthesis to grow, that’s why we see it so prevalently on sunny days in shady areas of our pool.
+It takes in Carbon dioxide and releases oxygen as a bi-product.

-Yellow Algae – Is a wall clinging form of algae that makes a thin sheet layer on the walls and crevices of the pool.
-And it looks… well, Yellow.
+Yellow Algae – This is a wall-clinging form of algae that makes a thin sheet layer on the walls and crevices of the pool.
+And it looks… well, yellow.

-Yellow Algae once begun in your pool can be very difficult to fight off and even harder to get it to stay out.
+Yellow algae, once established in your pool can be very difficult to fight off and even harder to get it to stay out.
 If you can not get it cleaned completely, give us a call.
 We are pool cleaning experts.

-Algae doesn’t mean that you or the pool guy hasn’t added enough chemicals to the pool.
-Don’t get me wrong it can mean the chlorine is low, but there are many other factors that play a role in the growth of algae in the pool.
+The presence of algae doesn’t mean that you or the pool guy hasn’t added enough chemicals to the pool.
+Don’t get me wrong, it can mean the chlorine is low, but there are many other factors that play a role in the growth of algae in the pool.
 Among these factors are the following: